 COVID-19 Contingency Notice

+SEP plans to open the Hutch Teacher Fellowship application with the understanding that the final format of the program will depend upon an evidenced-based understanding of the risk posed by COVID-19.
 If possible, the program will run as expected and described.
-However, given the COVID-19 pandemic, the program format may change.
-This may result in the program being virtual or a hybrid of virtual and on-campus.
+However, given the pandemic, the program's format may be virtual, or a hybrid of virtual and on-campus activities.
 The program’s duration may also be impacted.
 We will provide updates as more information becomes available closer to the program start date.
-For additional details, please see below.

 All teachers participating in a summer program or internship at Fred Hutch must be fully vaccinated* against COVID-19, and agree to follow all COVID-19 safety guidelines while on campus.
 Proof of vaccination will be required.